Park Hee-jin (actress)

-Park Hee-jin (born June 4, 1973) is a South Korean actress, model, comedian, television host, and singer.
+Park Hee-jin (born June 4, 1973) is a South Korean actress, comedian, television host, and singer.
 She is known for her roles in the shows Partners for Justice, Sweet Revenge 2 and Melting Me Softly.
 She also did roles in the movies Marrying the Mafia II and Marrying the Mafia III.

 Life and career

 Park Hee-jin is a South Korean actress born on June 4, 1973, in Gyeonggi Province, South Korea.
 She first made her debut as an actress in the movie A Promise in 1998.
 She then appeared in TV dramas such as Partners for Justice, Sweet Revenge 2 and Melting Me Softly.
 She also appeared in several movies, including Marrying the Mafia II, A Little Pond and Marrying the Mafia III.